 The Periodicals Department provides access to Bell Library's journals, magazines, newspapers, and microform collections.
 We encourage the use of these materials both for research and recreation.
 To that end, we strive to maintain an atmosphere that is welcoming and well suited to these pursuits.
 Our staff is available to answer questions and to provide help with any of the materials housed in Periodicals.
 We are committed to ensuring availability of our periodicals regardless of format, and to providing quality customer service to our patrons.

 The Find Journals List is a comprehensive online listing of all of the materials collected by the Periodicals departments including our print holdings, microform holdings, and electronic holdings.

 Popular Magazines and Newspapers: The Periodicals Department maintains a popular reading section in the library atrium near the front entrance.
 The most current issues of nearly 200 magazines and newspapers are kept here.
 We invite you to enjoy these publications in the library and request that you return them to the atrium area when you are finished.
 The most current two years' issues of popular magazines are shelved in the Periodicals section of the first floor.

 Newspapers: The Newspaper Shelves are located next to library room 120, the quiet study area.
 The most current three months of the approximately 50 newspapers to which the library subscribes are kept here.
 We maintain microform back files of many newspapers and provide electronic access (through computer workstations in the Reference Area) to many others.

-Periodicals materials do not circulate in order to allow all patrons equal access to them.
+Periodicals materials do not circulate to undergraduate students in order to allow all patrons equal access to them.
 However, bound and unbound print Periodicals may be checked out by faculty, staff and authorized graduate students for 24 hours to facilitate copying.

 Materials in the Periodicals Department can be placed on hold by Texas A&M University-Corpus Christi faculty for a maximum of 24 hours.